sprintberlin/docker-spigot-python/README.md

-## Minecraft server SpigotMC on Alpine and openjdk:8-jre
+## Minecraft server SpigotMC on Alpine and openjdk:8-jre updated 06/2020
 [![](https://images.microbadger.com/badges/image/rickwargo/spigot.svg)](https://microbadger.com/images/rickwargo/spigot "Get your own image badge on microbadger.com")

 This docker image builds and runs the Spigot version of Minecraft and embeds the RaspberryJuice plugin for programming with Python.